 One of the easiest upgrades you can do for your PC Setup is adding an RGB LED Strip to the back of your display.
 This not only adds some really cool light to your setup, but it has also been proven to reduce eye strain and fatigue.
 If you are at your computer for any long period of time this is definitely an upgrade you are going to want to make and we are going to show you how to do it for only $12!

 When I was doing my research for a proper RGB strip for the back of my display there were literally thousands to choose from.
 The things you are going to want to consider is the size of your display, the type of strip you want, and if you want a single long strip or a kit with multiple strips that can be connected.
+To read reviews about affordable gaming monitors, check out this review for cheap 144Hz monitors.
 For me I felt that a kit with multiple strips would be best for my display.
 I also wanted it to be USB so I didn’t have any extra wires, and finally you are going to want a “5050” kit, these are the brightest.
 So searching around I found the strip I thought would best fit my needs, which was only $12.60 on eBay and came with free shipping.

 The kit itself is very simple and came in a small bag.
 Inside the bag I found the remote and the RGB stip all connected.
 After getting everything undone I had a USB RGB controller, remote, four 25cm RGB strip, and four connectors.